 All six courses must be successfully completed to earn the concentration degree.
-The remaining four courses may be any four electives within the "GSC" prefix.
-Students are not required to be in the Cybersecurity concentration to enroll in the cybersecurity courses; all four courses are open to all students in either program.
+The remaining four courses may be any four 3-credit elective courses within the "GSC" prefix.
+MAGS students that are not enrolled in the cybersecurity concentration may enroll in the four cybersecurity courses if space is available.
+Priority to enroll in these courses will be for concentration degree students.

 Students that are interested in the Cybersecurity concentration should officially apply to or transfer to the program.
-Only one program change per graduate career is allowed.
+Only one program change (including admission deferrals) per graduate career is allowed.
+Please consult with the academic advisor for procedures for degree changes or transfers.